Louis Witten: Academic career

 After postdoctoral study at Princeton University, the University of Maryland, and the Lincoln Laboratory of MIT, Witten joined RIAS, the research laboratory of the Martin Marietta Corporation.
 In 1968 he became a Professor of Physics at the University of Cincinnati where he remained until his retirement in 1991.
 He is also a courtesy professor at the University of Florida, where he worked for several years while in retirement and continued publishing.
-His most recent paper was published in August 2025.
 Since 1968 he has been a Vice-President and Director of Science Affairs of the Gravity Research Foundation.

 He participated in a conference held at the 1957 Chapel Hill Conference "to discuss the role of gravitation in physics".

 He edited a book (see citation below) which contains papers by contributors such as ADM (Richard Arnowitt, Stanley Deser and Charles W. Misner), Yvonne Choquet-Bruhat, Jürgen Ehlers and Wolfgang Kundt, Joshua N. Goldberg, and Felix Pirani which are used by researchers after the passage of more than 40 years.
-His most recent paper was published in 2020.
+His most recent paper was published in August 2025.